Let The Bible Speak

 The Meaning of the Word Soul

 When the Spirit of Jesus departed from His body, His soul consisted of His Spirit alone.
-And Acts 2, verse 27 speaks of the Spirit of Jesus, and it says; “Thou will not abandon My soul to hades.”
-Since the Spirit of Jesus Christ, made up His entire being, therefore the scripture said that His very soul, was in hades.
+Acts 2, verse 27 speaks of the Spirit of Jesus, when it says; “Thou will not abandon My soul to hades.”
+Since the Spirit of Jesus Christ, made up His entire being, after His spirit had left His body, the scripture therefore said that His very soul, was in hades.
 But His spirit wasn’t going to remain in hades, because God the Father wasn’t going to allow it to remain there.

-Now just a quick word here, about hades.
-Hades is the condition of the soul, between death and the resurrection.
+Now just a quick word here about hades.
+Hades is the condition of the soul (the spirit), between death and the resurrection.
 The word “hades” literally means “unseen”.
-When your body and spirit are joined together, your soul, (your being) is able to be seen by all.
-But when your spirit leaves the body, it’s no longer seen by anyone, except by God of course.
+When your body and spirit are joined together, your soul, (your being) is able to be seen by everyone.
+But when your spirit leaves your body, it’s no longer seen by anyone, except by God of course.
 And so your soul (your being) remains in the condition of being “unseen” until the resurrection.
-And then at the resurrection, we will be given out spiritual bodies, and evidently we will once again be “seen” again.
-However the “seeing” will be a spiritual “seeing”.
+And then, at the resurrection, we will be given our new spiritual bodies, and evidently we will once again be “seen”.. spiritually speaking.

 That’s what is said in 1 John 3, verse 2.
-It says; “Beloved, now we are children of God, and it has not appeared as yet, what we shall be.
+That verse says; “Beloved, now we are children of God, and it has not appeared as yet, what we shall be.
 We know that when He appears, we shall be like Him, because we shall see Him as He is.”
 Now I suppose that I’m assuming a little bit here.
-But I’m assuming that if we’re going to “see” Jesus as He is, that we’re also going to “see” one another as we are.
+But I’m assuming that if we’re going to “see” Jesus as He is, that we are also going to “see” one another as we are.

 But whatever the case may be, hades is the condition of being “unseen”.
-Not unseen by God, because our spirit will be returning to God who gave it, and we will be under His care and keeping.
+Not unseen by God, because our spirit will be returning to God who gave it, and we will be under His care and keeping, and so God sees us always.
 But our spirit, and consequently our soul, will be unseen by human beings.